THE REPTILES OF AUSTRALIA - PYTHONS

 Morelia spilota variegata Darwin or Northwestern Carpet Python

-Juvenile Northwestern Carpet Python (Morelia spilota variegata) hatching
+Juvenile Northern Carpet Python (Morelia spilota variegata) hatching

 Morelia spilota variegata Darwin or Northwestern Carpet Python